Personal Protective Equipment Requirements in Construction

 Yes, OSHA currently requires PPE to fit properly in the construction industry.
 Proper fit of PPE is incorporated into existing requirements at 29 CFR 1926.95 that PPE be provided by an employer in a reliable condition, that employee-owned PPE be adequate, and that PPE be of safe design.
 OSHA has also stated in various compliance assistance documents that PPE must fit properly to provide protection from hazards.

-This proposed rule would explicitly state the requirement that PPE must fit properly, so that the requirement is clearer and more understandable for the industry and to ensure workers of all sizes have appropriate PPE.
+This final rule explicitly states the requirement that PPE must fit properly so that the requirement is clearer and more understandable for the industry and to ensure workers of all sizes and body shapes have appropriate PPE.